flipcoder/qor/QorBook.md

 ##### Avoiding Circular References

-Callbacks make heavy use of lambdas, but sometimes capturing can cause circular reference bug.
+Qor callbacks allow C++11 lambdas, but sometimes capturing can cause a circular reference, which leads may lead to bugs.
 Consider this:

 ```
 // assume sound is a shared_ptr<Sound>